RoggerFabri/mopidy-icesnap/README.md

 ## Stream Manager

-A dead simple python script that automatically switches to the active streaming queue on Snapserver.
+A simple python script that automatically switches to the active streaming queue on Snapserver.
 It's a simple automation to make a seamless streaming whenever you want to switch from Spotify Connect (Raspotify) to Mopidy and vice-versa without the hassle of choosing the streaming queues.

 ## Icecast